 She might not have been a spy, but she is the kind of everyday badass we’ve all come across in our lives—the one person whose grace is so inimitable, you know without a shadow of a doubt, they’re contributing to making the world a better place.
 And perhaps even, they aren’t always getting the recognition they deserve.

 One of the things Chuck did best as a TV series is flushing out characters even while they weren’t on screen.
-As mentioned, when we did the Character Deep Dive for Ellie’s husband, Devon aka Captain Awesome, both characters could have easily been one dimensional stereotypes, but instead, they are beautifully layered and so complex, the story wouldn’t have been nearly as good without them.
+As mentioned, when we did the Character Deep Dive for Ellie’s husband, Devon aka Captain Awesome, both characters could have easily been one-dimensional stereotypes, but instead, they are beautifully layered and so complex that the story wouldn’t have been nearly as good without them.

 Ellie Bartowski was in a myriad of ways, the heart of Chuck.
 If you try to imagine the world of espionage without the heart she brought to the forefront, you’d have a dark, dreary drama that’d fall flat.
 Because in more ways than one, Chuck Bartowski is the man that he is because of the sibling that loved him through everything.
 Thus, even our hero would have fallen flat without her.